-- Turn on the BOT, microscope and the computer
+- Turn the system on, as well as the microscope and the computer.

-- Load the probe into the probe holder in the right port of the BOT.
+- Load the probe into the probe holder in the right port of the system.

-- Load the coated Willco-Dish® in the left port of the AFM.
+- Load the coated Willco-Dish in the left port.
 Make sure that the dish is tightly fixed on the holder.

 - Perform the Prepare system workflow.

 - System is now ready.
 Proceed to the printing, either through the "Line printing" workflow or through the "Print from file" workflow.